partridgejiang/Kekule.js/tutorial/source/content/renderMol.rst

 method pattern is applied here.
 Rather than calling a *renderer* class directly, you should query the *renderer manager* to return a preferred class for molecule (or other types of object).

-After those background introduction, now let us implement those knowledge in code. [#module]_
+After those background introduction, now let us implement those knowledge in code.

 Drawing by Renderer
 -------------------